mastersofjava/mastersofjava/src/test/java/performance/readme.md

 3. Add a client with ID and name 'gatling' (type OpenID Connect)
 4. In the next page, enable 'Client authentication' and save
 5. In the credentials tab, copy the client secret
-6. Paste it in the final field in KeyCloakHelper.keyCloakClientSecret
+6. Paste it in the final field in Conf.keyCloakClientSecret

 ## Run the script